Savinwc/Hand-Tracking-Module/README.md

 Hand Tracking Module using Python, OpenCv, and MediaPipe

 # Features
-Palm detection - MediaPipe works on the complete input image and provides a cropped image of the hand.
+Palm detection - MediaPipe works on the complete input image and provides a cropped image of the hand.<br>
-Hand landmarks identification - MediaPipe finds the 21 hand landmarks on the cropped image of the hand.
+Hand landmarks identification - MediaPipe finds the 21 hand landmarks on the cropped image of the hand.<br>

 # Instructions on running project locally:
 Clone the project.</br>